ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 2. **Direct Discovery**: Check for the presence of the `support_encryption` tag in initialization responses
 3. **Encrypted Handshake**: Attempt an encrypted direct discovery, and wait for and encrypted response from the server

-When encryption is enabled, CTXVM messages follow a simplified NIP-17 pattern with no 'rumor' with NIP-59 gift wrapping.
+When encryption is enabled, ContextVM messages follow a simplified NIP-17 pattern with no 'rumor' with NIP-59 gift wrapping.

 #### 1. Request Preparation

-The request is prepared as usual:
+The request is prepared as usual, and should be signed:

 ```json
 {